Global Public Health Challenges: A Regional Project for Africa

 Group 1, Kalamazoo, Michigan: With a focus on innovation and inclusion, a stop in Kalamazoo emphasized both the importance of mentorship in incubating new ideas for health entrepreneurship, as well as the importance of family wellness clinics in supporting vulnerable communities at the local level.

 Group 2, Iowa City, Iowa: Visitors made connections with rural health care professionals and were impressed by the number and coordination of volunteers who were playing essential roles at the Mobile Iowa University Clinic.
-Their intimate knowledge of their community’s vulnerabilities and challenges made patient care more responsive and efficient.
+Their knowledge of their community’s vulnerabilities and challenges made patient care more responsive and efficient.

 Group 3, Santa Fe, New Mexico: Meetings with local public health officials provided an in-depth look at plans for health care specific to Native Americans in northern New Mexico, while also illuminating local challenges.